ndronos/c-nomorph/HowStufWorks.md

 Some of the data types can choose are the primitive data types in C, meaning those built in to the C programming language...

+C programmers can also create data structures, which combine primitive data types and a set of functions that define how the data can be organized and manipulated.

 (HowStuffWorks, 2017) pp. 6 & 13
 ```